dorian-sotpyrc/create-an-interactive-data-dashboard-with-python/README.md

 ## License

 This project is licensed under the **MIT License**.
-See the `LICENSE` file if present, or treat this notice as granting MIT terms.
+Treat this notice as granting MIT terms if a separate `LICENSE` file is not present.